LowellObservatory/Roz/README.md

 - Analyze bias frames from LMI and DeVeny to find trends with mount temperature and other conditions.
 - Ensure some level of repeatability.
 - Automated monitoring of top-ring lamp spectra (DeVeny DV1) with respect to May 2021 lamp replacements.
+- Track LMI DIQ on a nightly basis.

 ## Requirements:
 - Python 3.8+